chrisvwx/pub/tax/README.md

 # US Income tax plots

 Using data from [taxfoundation.org](https://taxfoundation.org/data/all/federal/historical-income-tax-rates-brackets/), here are a few plots of US income taxes.
+These do not include the full tax treatment as [Taxsim](https://www.nber.org/research/data/taxsim) does; the plots below show solely the effective income tax from the base tax brackets (e.g. without any sort of deductions).
 The first figure shows an animation of US income tax from 1862 to 2024, with all incomes converted into 2024 dollars using [CPI](https://www.minneapolisfed.org/about-us/monetary-policy/inflation-calculator/consumer-price-index-1800-) data from the Minneapolis Fed.
 There's lotsa history going on in this graph!